Is Aave severely undervalued? Why is it a core pillar of DeFi and on-chain economy?

 ● Introduction of Anti-GHO

-○ Currently, stkAAVE users receive a 3% discount when minting and borrowing GHO.
+○ Currently, stkAAVE users enjoy a 3% discount when minting and borrowing GHO.

 This will be replaced by a new "anti-GHO" token, generated by stkAAVE holders minting GHO.
 Its generation is linear and proportional to the interest accumulated by all GHO borrowers.

-○ Users can claim anti-GHO and have two usage options:
+○ Users can claim anti-GHO and have two ways to use it:

-■ Burn Anti-GHO to mint GHO, which can be used to repay debts for free.
+■ Destroy Anti-GHO to mint GHO, which can be used to repay debts for free.

-■ Deposit into the GHO security module to earn stkGHO.
+■ Deposit GHO into the security module to obtain stkGHO.

-○ This enhances the alignment of interests between AAVE stakers and GHO borrowers and will serve as the first step towards a broad revenue-sharing strategy.
+○ This enhances the alignment of interests between AAVE stakers and GHO borrowers and will serve as the first step toward a broader revenue-sharing strategy.

 ● Burn and Distribution Plan